If you plan to keep explosives such as fireworks, safety cartridges or vehicle airbag detonators you will need an explosives licence.

 If you intend to supply fireworks all year round you will need a fireworks licence in addition to an explosives licence.

-Certain exemptions apply to the short term storage of fireworks but please contact us for details.
+Certain exemptions apply to the short term storage of fireworks - please email email@example.com for more details.

 All explosives licences are renewable and are not transferable from one person to another.
 The current fees for a new explosives licence and renewal of an explosives licence are: